The small finitistic dimensions of commutative rings: introduction

 with each $P_i$ finitely generated projective.
-We denote $\Proj^{\leq n}$ to be the class of $R$-modules with projective dimensions less than or equal to $n$ in $\FPR$.
+We denote $\Proj^{\leq n}$ to be the class of $R$-modules with projective dimensions at most $n$ in $\FPR$.
 The small finitistic dimension of $R$, denoted by $\fPD(R)$, is defined to be the supremum of the projective dimensions of $R$-modules in $\FPR$.
 Clearly, $\fPD(R)\leq n$ if and only if $\FPR=\Proj^{\leq n}$, and $\fPD(R)\leq \FPD(R)\leq \gld(R)$ for any ring $R$.
 In case $R$ is commutative Noetherian local, Auslander and Buchweitz showed that the small finitistic dimension $\fPD(R)$ of $R$ coincides with the depth of $R$ (see \cite{AB58}).
 In 2020, Wang et al. \cite{fkxs20} proved that a ring $R$ is a $\DQ$ ring if and only if $\fPD(R)=0$.
 They also showed that if $\fPD(R)\leq 1$, then $R$ is a $\DW$ ring and then gave examples of \Prufer\ rings with small finitistic dimensions larger than 1 getting a negative answer to the open question raised by Cahen et al. \cite{CFFG14}.

-In the present paper, we characterize the small finitistic dimension of a ring $R$ using some special finitely generated semi-regular ideals, tilting modules or the vaguely associated prime ideals of $R$ (see Theorem \ref{main}).
+In the present paper, we characterize the small finitistic dimension of a ring $R$ using some special finitely generated semi-regular ideals, tilting modules, cotilting modules of cofinite type and the vaguely associated prime ideals of $R$ (see Theorem \ref{main}).
 As an application, we obtain that if $R$ is a Noetherian ring, then $\fPD(R)= \sup\{\grade(\m,R)|\m\in \Max(R)\}$ where $\grade(\m,R)$ is the grade of $\m$ on $R$ (see Proposition \ref{nof}).
 For little small finitistic dimensions, we rediscover the rings with $\fPD(R)=0$ (see Corollary \ref{DQ}) and then show that a ring $R$ is a $\DW$ ring if and only if $\fPD(R)\leq 1$ (see Corollary \ref{DW}).
+As applications, we show that the small finitistic dimensions of strong \Prufer\ rings and $\LPVD$s are at most one (see Corollary \ref{spf} and Corollary \ref{lpvd}).
+Moreover, for any given $n\in \mathbb{N}$, we obtain examples of total rings of quotients with small finitistic dimensions $n$ which gives a deeper understanding of Cahen et al.'s open question \cite{CFFG14} (see Example \ref{exa-fpd-n}).